flightphp/docs/content/v3/en/awesome-plugins/jwt.md

-# Firebase JWT - JSON Web Token Authentication for Flight
+# Firebase JWT - JSON Web Token Authentication

 JWT (JSON Web Tokens) are a compact, URL-safe way to represent claims between your application and a client.
 They're perfect for stateless API authentication—no need for server-side session storage!
 This guide shows you how to integrate [Firebase JWT](https://github.com/firebase/php-jwt) with Flight for secure, token-based authentication.